 - An official Autodesk-Certified badge that you can use to market your skills, e.g. on your business cards, in your email signature, on your website, etc.

 To read more about the benefits of achieving Autodesk-certified status in 3ds Max, read Lyndsay Mann’s blog What benefits does Autodesk certification bring?

-3ds Max exams in-centre or online
+3ds Max online exams

 To sit an online exam, all you need is a computer (Windows or Mac) with:

 - Screen resolution at least 1200 x 800.